-The Volume Set determines the format parameters including tape block size and enabling of file fragmentation.
+The Volume Set determines the format parameters including the use of the LTFS or TAR file system, tape block size and enabling of file fragmentation.
 More information about Volume Sets is provided in About Volume Sets (2.1) and How to Configure New Volume Sets (2.6).
 After selecting the Volume Set and defining the Volume Label, click 'OK'.
 The system will then format the tape.